 David Monaghan

-He is a two-time arts graduate, having completed a BA International in English with Film, and an MA in Film Studies.
+They are a two-time arts graduate, having completed a BA International in English with Film, and an MA in Film Studies.
+In 2017, they were shortlisted for 'Journalist of the Year' at the National Student Media Awards in Ireland.

 "Kindness is something that is seen and makes an impact on people" - An interview with Golden Globe winner Gabriel Byrne